ibm-cloud-docs/power-iaas/using-rhel.md

 If you plan to use your own license, select the OS image suffixed with `-BYOL`.
 On the VM Provisioning page, these images are listed under the **Client supplied subscription** section.
 {: note}

 The {{site.data.keyword.powerSys_notm}} provides Linux (RHEL and SLES) stock images for SAP and non-SAP applications.
-The following versions of RHEL are supported:

-* RHEL8.4 for SAP HANA (RHEL8-SP4-SAP)
-* RHEL8.4 for SAP NetWeaver (RHEL8-SP4-SAP-NETWEAVER)
-* RHEL 8.4 general purpose (RHEL8-SP4)
-* RHEL 8.6 general purpose (RHEL8-SP6)
-* RHEL8.6 for SAP HANA (RHEL8-SP6-SAP )
-* RHEL8.4 for SAP NetWeaver (RHEL8-SP6-SAP-NETWEAVER)
+To know more about the SLES versions that are supported, see [What versions of AIX, IBM i, and Linux are supported?](/docs/power-iaas?topic=power-iaas-power-iaas-faqs#os-versions).

 To view the certification details in the Red Hat catalog, see [IBM Power System E980 (9080-M9S)](https://catalog.redhat.com/cloud/instance-types/detail/5636281){: external} and [IBM Power System S922 (9009-22A)](https://catalog.redhat.com/cloud/instance-types/detail/5636201){: external}.